lalit/FKDaylightCalculcator/Readme.md

 # Example

-If you want to calculate the time of sunrise at *location*, you do the following:
+If you want to calculate the time of sunrise at a specific location, you do the following:

+    CLLocation *location;
     FKDaylightCalculator *daylightCalculator = [FKDaylightCalculator daylightCalculatorWithCoordinate:location.coordinate];
     NSDate *sunriseDate = [daylightCalculator todaysSunrise];